madetech/learn/core-skills/tdd/README.md

 - [ ] Can implement an appropriate method of testing a remote service.
   - Required - Passing test code which handles a remote service adequately.

-- [ ] Can describe the situations where using triangulation helps improve test quality.
+- [ ] **DEPRECATED, BUT MUST BE ACHIEVED IF NOT DONE IN GIRAFFE** - Can describe the situations where using triangulation helps improve test quality.
   - Required - Can explain what the potential flaws of not including triangulation are.
   - Required - Can explain how triangulation overcomes these flaws.

-- [ ] Can demonstrate triangulation when TDDing an example piece of code.
+- [ ] **DEPRECATED, BUT MUST BE ACHIEVED IF NOT DONE IN GIRAFFE** - Can demonstrate triangulation when TDDing an example piece of code.
   - Required - Production code cannot be easily slimed, due to the use of triangulation.

 ### Dragon